tiiuae/sbomnix/README.md

 #### Generate SBOM Based on Derivation File or Out-path
 By default `sbomnix` scans the given target and generates an SBOM including the runtime dependencies.
-Keep in mind that determining the target runtime dependencies requires building the target.
+Notice: determining the target runtime dependencies in Nix requires building the target.
 ```bash
 $ sbomnix /nix/store/8nbv1drmvh588pwiwsxa47iprzlgwx6j-wget-1.21.3
 ...